 TEXAS OFFENDERS REENTRY INITIATIVE

 T.O.R.I.’s goal is to provide stability and security for returning citizens.
-Through assistance in the six core components of employment, education, housing, healthcare, spiritual guidance and family unification, T.O.R.I. addresses the individual needs of the person.
+Through assistance in the six core components of employment, education, housing, healthcare, spiritual guidance, and family reunification, T.O.R.I. addresses the needs of each individual.

 WHO WE ARE

 Bishop T.D.
 Jakes, senior pastor of The Potter’s House (TPH) in Dallas, TX, is the visionary and chief architect behind the Texas Offenders Reentry Initiative (T.O.R.I.).
 Prior to T.O.R.I.’s inception, Bishop Jakes and his TPH team realized that their ministry efforts, including visiting prisons and building deep one-on-one relationships, were impacting inmates and their families on a holistic level.
 To this end, T.O.R.I. was launched in January 2005 to provide hope – in the form of tangible solutions – for the countless men and women returning to society after incarceration.